maistra/maistra-test-tool/README.md

   * Create a Cluster Name
   * Paste the Pull Secret content ( This Pull Secret content is different from the environment variable `PULL_SEC` )
 * Waiting for the cluster creation completes.
 It usually takes 40 - 50 minutes.
-* After the cluster creation, this script automatically downloads a Maistra origin oc client and moves it to `/usr/bin/`.
-This script also automatically creates a kubectl soft link using `sudo ln -s oc /usr/bin/kubectl`

     When OCP installation compeleted, you should see INFO message "Install complete".